One of the biggest things I’ve learned over the past year is how to truly let go of regret.

 I recognized it as a perspective that I’d been in a battle with for several years.

 This battle existed both as an internal conflict in me, and as a conflict between me and Jean, the leader (or if you will, “wisdom anchor”) of the Upstart Collaboratory for Collaborative Culture Design, a project I’m part of.
 I had had a lot of perceptions that things should have gone differently, both in terms of the decision-making processes and in terms of outcomes.
-This was a judgmental form of thinking—as hinted at by the presence of the word “should” in the previous sentence—and judgment is fundamentally at odds with not just how Jean was thinking about things, but also at odds with how I myself was committed to thinking about things.
+This was a judgmental form of thinking—as hinted at by the presence of the word “should” in the previous sentence—and judgment is fundamentally at odds with not just how Jean was thinking, but also at odds with how I myself was committed to thinking.

 And yet, there it was.
 What to do?